suddjian/c-snake/readme.md

 Funk-ass snake game that runs in a terminal.
+About 300 lines of plain C.

 I compiled this with clang on Apple Silicon.
 If you aren't on that your mileage may vary.